 c.
-BRAC IMPACTS: Support state funding to assist with the costs of providing the infrastructure, including rail, to accommodate the several thousand new employees who will be assigned to Fort Belvoir and nearby areas plus those employees who will be moved there from other Northern Virginia locations. (continued; revised 2008)
+BRAC IMPACTS: Support state and federal funding to assist with the costs of providing the infrastructure, including rail, to accommodate the several thousand new employees who will be assigned to Fort Belvoir, the MARC Center, and nearby areas, plus those employees who will be moved there from other Northern Virginia locations. (continued; revised 2008, 2011)

 Rationale: Most of the Base Realignment and Closure (BRAC) funding in the current state biennial budget was provided to Virginia Beach to prevent closure of the Oceana Naval Base.
 With minimal funding by the federal government, Northern Virginia must look to the state government for financial assistance.
+Solicit proffers from the Federal Government, especially the Department of Defense, to fund the accommodations necessary for the increase in BRAC-related employment within the County.

 - d.
-PRIVATE PROPERTY RIGHTS: Support the existing legal process that reviews protection of private property rights on a "case by case" basis. (continued) - e.
-PURCHASE OF DEVELOPMENT RIGHTS: Support a state Revolving Fund for the acquisition of historic properties, environmentally significant areas and natural open spaces and the application of protective easements prior to their resale. (continued from 2000)
+PRIVATE PROPERTY RIGHTS: Support the existing legal process that reviews protection of private property rights on a "case-by-case basis." (continued) - e.
+PURCHASE OF DEVELOPMENT RIGHTS: Support a state Revolving Fund for the acquisition of historic properties, environmentally significant areas and natural open spaces and the application of protective easements prior to their resale. (continued from 2000, amended 2011)

 Rationale: This would enable and ensure protection of these valuable properties without requiring them to be owned and maintained by the public sector over the long term.
+This is consistent with the Federation's support of bringing the amount of conserved open space up to 20% of the total land area in Fairfax County.